 5. Go Explore and Enjoy Nature

-It may be hard to access lots of nature directly in NYC and may feel impossible without a car.
-Thankfully, our public transportation is reliable, getting us to places outside of the city.
+It may be hard to access lots of nature directly in NYC and it may even feel impossible without a car.
+Thankfully, our public transportation systems are reliable, allowing us to venture outside of the city.
 Being outdoors is good for the body and soul.
 Your body gets the steps it needs, while your lungs get in some fresh air, away from the city.
 Take this chance to take a deep breath, forget your worries, and enjoy nature.
 Check out some great hiking trails or even try joining a group for some mushroom foraging!

 6. Take Yourself Out for a Good Meal